Child Endangerment & Abuse Lawyer in Plano Fighting for Your Freedoms

 If CPS is investigating you for child abuse, the first thing you should do is take the allegations seriously.
 You should also ask what the accusations and charges against you are while saying as little as possible before discussing your case with a lawyer.
 Remember that almost all charges that CPS accuses you of are criminal charges.
 It can be difficult to refrain from trying to prove your innocence to the CPS agent, but you should remain quiet until you discuss your case with a lawyer.
 At Wilder Law Firm, we will review your case, advise you of your rights, and aid in communications with the police and CPS so you can protect yourself.

-Which Child Abuse Defense Lawyer Should I Call?
+Call Our Plano Child Abuse Defense Lawyer Today!

 Child abuse allegations are serious.
 Not only do you face jail time, fines, and a criminal record, but you could also lose the ability to see your children.
 If CPS is investigating you or you have been charged with child abuse or neglect in Texas, contact Attorney Douglas Wilder of Wilder Law Firm.
 We represent clients throughout Plano and will provide you with the skilled legal defense you deserve.
 Contact us as soon as possible to schedule a consultation.